Aging in Place

 AGING IN PLACE AT HOME

-The majority (77 percent) of older adults in the United States wish to stay in their current residence for as long as possible as they age, which is known as “aging in place.”
-To accomplish this goal, home modifications and assistance with performing routine daily activities are necessary to address limitations imposed by chronic disease and disability.1
+The majority (77 percent) of older adults in the United States wish to stay in their current residence for as long as possible as they age.1 To accomplish the goal of “aging in place”, some older adults need assistance.
+For many, managing a chronic disease or coping with a disability is focal to their aging experience.

-While financial assistance through grants or home equity products can pay for home modifications for some low-income homeowners, renters are unlikely to have these opportunities.
-Without government incentives or mandates, property owners of existing rental housing are unlikely to make these changes.2 People of color are more likely to be affected by challenges related to aging in place, as they are less likely to own their own homes than White households.3
+Home modifications are also often needed to allow older adults to safely age in place.
+Financial assistance through grants or home equity products can pay for home modifications for some low-income homeowners, but renters are unlikely to have these opportunities.
+Without government incentives or mandates, property owners of rental housing are unlikely to make these changes.5 People of color are more likely to be affected by challenges related to aging in place, as they are less likely to own their homes than White households.
+6

-Long-term services and supports (LTSS) are a broad range of supportive services provided formally by professionals or informally by unpaid family and friends.
-LTSS can be provided in a person’s home, or in community-based or institutional settings, if necessary.
-Such services and support are funded through the Older Americans Act, the Program of All-Inclusive Care for the Elderly (PACE), the Medicaid Home and Community Based Services (HCBS) Waiver, and Home Options to Institutional Care for the Elderly and Disabled (CHOICE) programs.
+Long-term services and supports (LTSS) are a broad range of supportive services provided formally by professionals or informally by unpaid family and friends to help older adults and people with disabilities.
+LTSS can be provided in a person’s home, in a community-based setting, such as an assisted living facility or adult day care, or in an institutional setting, such as a nursing home.
+Communitybased LTSS are designed to allow older adults to age at home or in local settings.7 Such programs include the Medicaid Home and Community Based Services (HCBS) Waiver, Program of All-Inclusive Care for the Elderly (PACE), Home Options to Institutional Care for the Elderly and Disabled (CHOICE), and Older Americans Act (OAA) programs.
 See the Healthcare chapter of this report for more details about these programs.

 AVAILABILITY OF SUPPORT SYSTEMS

-Key informants, including direct service providers, believe many older adults do not receive needed assistance because they are unaware of its availability.12 Even when they are aware that services exist, distrust or pride on the part of an older adult or their caregiver can act as a barrier to receiving these services.
-Fear is another factor identified by key informants as an element that keeps older adults from seeking services or help.
-Key informants describe many reasons for their fear, but often involve fear of being removed from their home if seen as being incapable of living alone, fear of being a victim of a burglary or other type of crime or fear of the current world at large, including pandemic fears.
+Key informants, including direct service providers, believe many older adults do not receive needed assistance because they are unaware of its availability.19 Even when they were aware that services existed, distrust or pride on the part of an older adult or their caregiver could act as a barrier to receiving these services.
+Fear was another factor identified by key informants as an element that keeps older adults from seeking services or help.
+Key informants described many reasons for their fear, but the reasons often included fear of being removed from their home if seen as being incapable of living alone, fear of being a victim of a burglary or other type of crime, or fear of the current world at large, including pandemic fears.
 See the Safety and Abuse chapter for related discussion.

-Key informants suggested that a solution to this problem could include provision of information and outreach through faith communities, senior centers, group meal sites, meal delivery providers, senior housing units, Rotary Clubs, family caregivers, health care providers and case managers.
-Establishing a “clearinghouse” of information for community resources was mentioned, demonstrating that some older adults may not be aware that CICOA Aging & In-Home Solutions (CICOA) exists to connect older adults in Central Indiana to community resources, including through the Solutions Guide.
+Key informants suggested that a solution to this problem could include provision of information and outreach through faith communities, senior centers, group meal sites, meal delivery providers, senior housing units, Rotary Clubs, family caregivers, health care providers, and case managers.
+Establishing a “clearinghouse” of information for community resources was mentioned, demonstrating that some older adults were not aware that CICOA Aging & In-Home Solutions (CICOA) exists to connect older adults in Central Indiana to community resources, including through the Solutions Guide.

-It was noted that when an individual is eligible for and enrolled in either Medicaid HCBS Waiver or CHOICE, the assistance provided under these programs is especially helpful.
+It was noted that when an individual was eligible for and enrolled in either Medicaid HCBS Waiver or CHOICE, the assistance provided under these programs was especially helpful.
 Concern was voiced about the aging population and if resources would be available to meet the growing need for LTSS as Baby Boomers continue to age.
-Information about services offered through CICOA are available in the appendix of the Caregiving chapter of this report.

 “Just because you can